complexorganizations/git-commits-generator/.github/readme.md

 ---
 ### Q&A

-Why do I have to push the commits manually?
-- Git restricts the push quantities, so this is left for the user to push manually.

-Can this be used to launch a Git DDoS attack?
+Can this be used to launch a DDoS attack against a git serivce?
 - I'm not sure, and it's not meant for that, so don't do it, please.

 ---